Yellow fever is a viral disease transmitted to humans by infected mosquitoes in parts of Central and South America and Africa.

 The fact that a country has no requirement for yellow fever vaccination does not imply that there is no risk of yellow fever transmission.
 Travelers should check the Centres for Disease Prevention and Control website for the most up to date information on countries where yellow fever vaccine is recommended (www.cdc.gov/yellowfever/maps/index.html).

 Anyone aged 12 months or older who has stayed overnight or longer in a declared yellow fever infected country within 6 days prior to arrival in Australia, is required to show evidence of yellow fever vaccination.
 This is documented on an approved yellow fever vaccination certificate.
+People unable to provide a certificate will still be permitted to enter Australia.

 For further information regarding the yellow fever vaccination, speak with your healthcare professional.